Read our COVID-19 Division Re-entry Strategy for information about how we’re welcoming students and staff back into schools this September.

 An individual with an Entrepreneurial Spirit is motivated, resourceful, self-reliant and tenacious; continuously sets goals and works with perseverance and discipline to achieve them; through hard work, earns achievements and the respect of others; strives for excellence and personal, family and community success; is competitive and ready to challenge the status quo; explores ideas and technologies alone or as part of diverse teams; is resilient, adaptable, able and determined to transform discoveries into products or services that benefit the community and, by extension, the world; develops opportunities where others only see adversity; has the confidence to take risks and make bold decisions in the face of adversity, recognizing that to hold back is to be held back; and has the courage to dream.
 Ministerial Order (#001/2013).

-In keeping with the District Vision and Mission, the Board of Trustees supports and is fully committed to the Alberta Ministry of Education’s desired student learning outcomes of an inclusive Kindergarten to Grade 12 education in Alberta to enable all students to achieve to their full potential.
+In keeping with the our Vision and Mission, the Board of Trustees supports and is fully committed to the Alberta Ministry of Education’s desired student learning outcomes of an inclusive Kindergarten to Grade 12 education in Alberta to enable all students to achieve to their full potential.

 As per Ministerial Order (#001/2013), and as detailed in the Guide to Education, the goal for an inclusive Kindergarten to Grade 12 education is to enable all students to achieve the following outcomes: